Probate situations can be quite complex and confusing, if our knowledge base doesn’t answer your questions

 • Appraisal for the deceased’s real property.

-• Payment of bills, outstanding debts, and applicable taxes.
+• Payment of bills, paying debts, and applicable taxes.

 • Resolution of any income and estate tax issues.